Egret-class sloop: Service history

 Three ships were built; HMS Auckland, HMS Pelican and HMS Egret.

-Auckland was lost on 24 June 1941, to 48 Junkers 87 aircraft dive-bombing both her and HMAS Parramatta, off the coast of Tobruk.
+Auckland was lost on 24 June 1941, to 48 Junkers Ju 87 aircraft dive-bombing both her and HMAS Parramatta, off the coast of Tobruk.

 Pelican was an effective convoy escort, and was credited with the destruction of four U-boats.
 She survived until the end of the war, and was broken up in 1958.

-Egret was lost to a guided missile.
-While patrolling in the Bay of Biscay, she was attacked by 18 Do 217 aircraft, one of which carried the Henschel Hs 293 guided bomb.
+Egret was lost to a guided missile while patrolling in the Bay of Biscay.
+She was attacked by 18 Do 217 aircraft, one of which carried the Henschel Hs 293 guided bomb.